Flower Boy Ramen Shop

 Cool Guys, Hot Ramen (Korean: 꽃미남 라면가게; RR: Kkonminam Ramyeongage) is a 2011 South Korean romantic comedy television series, starring Jung Il-woo, Lee Chung-ah, Lee Ki-woo, Park Min-woo, and Cho Yoon-woo.
 It aired on cable channel tvN from October 31 to December 20, 2011, on Wednesdays and Thursdays at 23:00 (KST) for 16 episodes.

-The series is the first installment of tvN's "Oh!
-Boy" series of Flower Boy programming targeted at the teenage demographic, and was followed by Flower Band in 2012, Flower Boys Next Door in 2013 and Dating Agency: Cyrano in that same year.
+The series is the first installment of "Oh!
+Boy" series by tVN of Flower Boy programming targeted at the teenage demographic, and was followed by Flower Band in 2012, then My Cute Guys and Dating Agency: Cyrano in 2013.